jjgrainger/PostTypes/docs/post-types/modify-columns.md

 # Modify columns

 To modify a post types admin columns use the `column()` method.
-This method accepts the `PostTypes\Columns` manager which has a variety of methods to help fine tune admin table columns.
+This method accepts the `PostTypes\Columns` manager that has a variety of methods to help fine tune admin table columns.

 ## Add Columns

-To add columns to the admin edit screen pass an array of column slugs and labels to the `add()` method.
+Use the `add` method to create a column and initiate the fluent column builder API.
+The column builder provides useful methods for defining a number of column attributes.

 ```php
 use PostTypes\PostType;